Softvelum/silent_buffers/README.md

   Unix shell, FFMPEG, Perl

 This silence can be used in web players based on MSE, such as SLDP Player https://softvelum.com/player/web/

+You can read more info about SLDP Protocol here: https://softvelum.com/sldp/